Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 Oklahoma City boomed during the first decade of the 20th century, then went into a lull.
 A second boom began about 1920 and within a decade doubled the city's population from 91,000 to 186,000.
 This map, showing the area just west of Classen's University Addition, shows one of the hot neighborhoods in that hot decade.
 You can see the big gridded Gatewood Addition, almost all built out in the '20s.
 To its right, the diagonal Carey Addition consists of a central street (not shown on the map) fringed by two rows of houses, one facing in and one facing out.
 The diagonal has nothing to do with elegant variation: it's a reworking of an old 160-foot-wide streetcar right-of-way.
 Because it was built later, when styles had changed, Carey Place became an Iberian hideaway.

 Here's the plat, dated 1922 and designed by Warren Moore.
-(We met him back in Lincoln Terrace, and we'll see his name later on.)
+(In a previous folder, we met him back in Lincoln Terrace.)
 We're about to look at 21st Street.

 Gatewood Tudor, we might call it: all three of the houses in this lineup--the addresses are 1908, 1912, and 1916 NW 21st--are from 1926 or '27.
 The land had been patented in 1896 to Lewis Walch, apparently a patient man because he waited 24 years before platting the Gatewood Addition in 1920.
 The actual business of selling lots and building houses was handled by Streeter and Margaret Flynn, who ran Flynn Real Estate.